 Figure 2.
 FLARE Workflow

 Weekly forecasts

+Exo data converted into CTD units and square root transformed inside model framework

 Using the weekly model developed above, weekly forecasts, providing 1-week ahead and 2-week ahead forecasts, were produced every day from January 01, 2019 to December 22, 2019.
 The time period from August 15, 2018 to December 15, 2018 (number of datapoints = K) when the driver data was available on a daily basis was used as a spin-up period.
 While in forecasting mode, new driver data was assimilated weekly on Monday (in order to follow the weekly timestep), and the model was re-fit at each time step under a Bayesian framework to allow the parameter values to evolve over time.
 All ensemble members (n=420) and parameter values were saved for archiving at each timestep.